Stand with refugees this Giving Tuesday.

 “I said to them, ‘You’ve been blessed—now find a way to bless others.’”

 Our community of monthly Sustainers provides consistent, reliable support that families can count on.
-These automatis monthly gifts help ensure Global Refuge can respond to urgent needs as they arise and maintain long-term programs that empower immigrants and refugees.
+These automatic monthly gifts help ensure Global Refuge can respond to urgent needs as they arise and maintain long-term programs that empower immigrants and refugees.

 “We are proud to be monthly Sustainers,” Jean shares.
 “Giving monthly is a commitment to standing by the mission.
 When it’s part of your budget, it becomes part of your life.”